 The aerial part starts at 4:20.
 The full list of winners and some more photos are here.

 This magazine isn't online, but you can get it on your iPad, Kindle or Android tablet via NextIssue.
-The article is a pretty basic overview, with examples of using a Rite Wing Zephyr and a hexacopter along with a Canon s100 modified with the IR filter removed.…Continue
+The article is a pretty basic overview, with examples of using a Rite Wing Zephyr and a hexacopter along with a Canon s100 modified with the IR filter removed.
+But it's notable that drones are getting this kind of attention…Continue

 Good interview with ArduCopter flier John Vigg in Vice Magazine's The Creators Project.
 Excerpt:

 John Vigg thinks everyone should have a personal drone.
 Maybe you’d use yours to uphold…

 Designed for a duration of four days at 65,000 feet.
 The first flight was just 28 minutes and it sustained damage on landing, but otherwise the mission was a success. ]UPDATE: This was a year ago, sorry for missing that.
 It's taken several flight since then]